Sunday, March 21, 2021

 a brief history of the Portland-Lewiston Interurban Railroad.

-On Wednesday, February 17, at 4 pm, this blogger, Phil Morse, joined award-winning Maine author, Jean Flahive, as the guest presenters for the University of Southern Maine's Senior College Zoom program, Food for Thought, through their Lewiston-Auburn site.
+On Wednesday, February 17, at 4 pm, this blogger, Phil Morse, joined award-winning Maine author, Jean Flahive, as the guest presenter for the University of Southern Maine's Senior College Zoom program, Food for Thought, through their Lewiston-Auburn site.

 Seventy pre-registered to attend the Zoom program that would have Lewiston-Auburn Senior College host, Judy Hierstein, first introduce Jean to speak on how it came about that she became the author of the multi-award-winning young adult historical fiction novel, Teddy Roosevelt, Millie, and the Elegant Ride.
 Jean would then spend a few minutes discussing the main historical events that the novel presents, with the Portland-Lewiston Interurban and its fleet of high-speed, luxury electric interurban trolley coaches, as a common thread throughout Jean's heartfelt story.